 October is Disability Employment Month and it’s the perfect time to think about what each of us and our organizations are doing to recruit, engage, and retain employees with disabilities.
-While many organizations are focusing more on diversity and inclusion, we still have many challenges and are missing the underlying importance that disability plays in creating cultures of inclusion.
+While many organizations are focusing more on diversity and inclusion, we still have many challenges that are impacting this particular group, and are missing the underlying importance that disability plays in workforce diversity.

-We are more aware of the value that workplace diversity has on organizational cultures, change, and innovation, and on overall business results.
+We are more aware of the value that workplace diversity has on organizational cultures, change, and innovation, and on bottom-line business results.
 People with disabilities bring a variety of skills and talents to the workplace—creative thinking, problem solving, and collaboration, to name a few—that are valued and labeled as core competencies for a variety of roles.
-In this article we will examine myths about employing people with disabilities.
-My hope is that we start to challenge our current thinking and begin to close the unemployment gap for people with disabilities.
+This article will highlight myths about people with disabilities that I believe are contributing to the extremely high unemployment rates for this group, up to two times higher than people without disabilities.

 Employees with disabilities have lower job performance than employees without disabilities.